 Eddie Cantor did a number of spectacular musical comedies for Sam Goldwyn and Roman Scandals ranks as the most enjoyable to watch.
 Made with mass-appeal in mind, the comedy is mainly slapstick and works well, largely due to Cantor's charm.
 Several intricately choreographed (by Busby Berkeley) dance numbers are interwoven into the plot, offering a break to Cantor's fast-paced antics.
 Being made prior to the re-vamping of the Hays Code in 1934 Roman Scandals is, at times, surprisingly risqué, and features a young Lucille Ball in one of its elaborate dance numbers.

-According to Variety, "David Manners stands out in the cast, one of the few Hollywood actors who can look genuine in Roman toga.
+According to Variety, "David Manners stands out in the cast, one of the few Hollywood actors who can look genuine in a Roman toga.
 His satisfying playing of the leading straight role does a lot to sharpen the comedy angle."
 He also pairs well with the beautiful Gloria Stuart and lends his usual dignity to the entire proceeding.

 Roman Scandals offers an interesting look into Hollywood's attempts to brighten one of the darkest times in American history, the Great Depression.
-Our own era of financial troubles, when small firms are having trouble securing any business cash advance and loans, could use this lighthearted comedic touch.